-Emerging risks are a key element of strategic risk: they are regularly analysed and assessed in various risk categories.
-Examples of such risk categories include demographic and social transformation as well as political or regulatory changes.
-Any risks in connection with environmental, human rights and governance are also included in the emerging risk process and assessed in the overall risk profile.
+Emerging risks are another key element within strategic risk management.
+These can be unknown risks or unforeseeable developments in known risks, which could cause damage to Swiss Life in the future.
+These emerging risks are analysed, assessed annually and assigned to different risk categories.
+Examples of such risk categories include demographic and social transformation as well as political and regulatory changes.
+Any risk aspects relating to the environment, human rights and governance are also included in this assessment process.